-In 2013, Twist Holdings, LLC, or Twist, and Advance Holdings, LLC, or Advance, which became Revolve Group, Inc., adopted equity incentive plans, which we refer to collectively as the 2013 Plan, pursuant to which the board of managers could grant options to purchase Class A units to officers and employees.
+In 2013, Twist Holdings, LLC, or Twist, and Advance Holdings, LLC, or Advance, which subsequently became part of Revolve Group, Inc., adopted equity incentive plans which that we refer to collectively as the 2013 Plan, pursuant to which the board of managers could grant options to purchase Class A units to officers and employees.
 Options could be granted with an exercise price equal to or greater than the unit's fair value at the date of grant.
-All issued awards have 10-year terms and generally vest and become fully exercisable annually over five years of service from the date of grant.
+All issued awards have 10-year 10 year terms and generally vest and become fully exercisable annually over five years of service from the date of grant.
 Awards will become fully vested upon the sale of the Company.
-In March 2018, the 2013 Plan was amended to increase the maximum number of Class A units to 6,207,978.
+In March 2018, the 2013 Plan was amended company.
+The then-outstanding options to increase the maximum number of purchase Class A units were converted into options to 6,207,978. purchase shares of our Class B common stock in connection with our corporate conversion in June 2019.

-In September 2018, our board of directors adopted the 2019 Equity Incentive Plan, or the 2019 Plan, which became effective in June 2019.
-Under the 2019 Plan, a total of 4,500,000 shares of our Class A common stock were reserved for issuance as options, stock appreciation rights, restricted stock, restricted stock units, or RSUs, performance units or performance shares.
-Upon the completion of our initial public offering, or IPO, the 2019 Plan replaced the 2013 Plan; however, the 2013 Plan will continue to govern the terms and conditions of the outstanding awards previously granted under that plan.
-The number of shares that will be available for issuance under our 2019 Plan also will increase annually on the first day of each year beginning in 2020, in an amount equal to the least of: (a) 6,900,000 shares, (b) 5% of the outstanding shares of all classes of our common stock as of the last day of the immediately preceding year and (c) such other amount as our board of directors may determine.
+In September 2018, our the board of directors adopted the 2019 Equity Incentive Plan, or the 2019 Plan, which became effective in June 2019.
+Under the 2019 Plan, a total of 4,500,000 shares of our Class A common stock were are reserved for issuance as options, stock appreciation rights, restricted stock, restricted stock units, or RSUs, performance units or performance shares.
+Upon the completion of our initial public offering, or IPO, the 2019 Plan replaced the 2013 Plan; Plan; however, the 2013 Plan will continue continues to govern the terms and conditions of the outstanding awards previously granted under that plan.
+The number of shares that will be available for issuance under our 2019 Plan also will increase annually on the first day of each year beginning in 2020, in an amount equal to the least of: (a)(1) 6,900,000 shares, (b)(2) 5% of the outstanding shares of all classes of our common stock as of the last day of the immediately preceding year and (c)(3) such other amount as our board of directors may determine determine..
 All future grants going forward will be issued under the 2019 Plan.
-On January 1, 2021, 2022 and 2023, the number of shares available under the 2019 Plan was increased by 2.0 million shares, 3.7 million shares and 3.7 million shares, respectively.
-As of June 30, 2023 September 30, 2023, approximately 11.3 9.3 million shares of Class A common stock remain available for future issuance under the 2019 Plan.
+On January 1, 2021, 2022 and 2023, Our board of directors determined not to increase the number of shares available reserved for issuance under the 2019 Plan was increased by 2.0 million shares, 3.7 million shares and 3.7 million shares, respectively. as of January 1, 2024.
+As of September 30, 2023 March 31, 2024, approximately 9.3 9.0 million shares of Class A common stock remain available for future issuance under the 2019 Plan.

-Option activity for the six nine months ended June 30, 2023 September 30, 2023 under the 2013 Plan and 2019 Plan is as follows:
+Option activity for the nine three months ended September 30, 2023 March 31, 2024 under the 2013 Plan and 2019 Plan is as follows: